 Well established agricultural industries in the region include beef, sugar cane, bananas, vegetables and dairy.
 More recently blueberries and macadamias have been our fastest growing industries.
 Increasing demand from Asia and other international markets has seen rapid growth for these products.
 The industry has responded to this by investing in research and development for more resilient and higher yielding varieties.

-The Macadamia Processing Company (MPC) was founded as a cooperative in 1983 by a few macadamia growers near Lismore who decided to take control of the production and marketing of their own produce.
+The Marquis Macadamias, formerly the Macadamia Processing Company, was founded as a cooperative in 1983 by a few macadamia growers near Lismore who decided to take control of the production and marketing of their own produce.
 They now have over 160 grower shareholders in North New South Wales and South Eastern Queensland.
 The company processed just over 50 tonnes of nut-in-shell in its first year, earning just over $100,000.
-Thirty years later MPC has grown to become the largest and most successful macadamia processor in the world.
+Forty years later Marquis Macadamias has grown to become the largest and most successful macadamia processor in the world.
 It has its own land and custom-built factory at Alphadale near Lismore, built in 1986 and continually upgraded ever since.
-The factory currently processes around 10-13,000 tonnes of nut-in-shell per annum, and turns over approximately $80 million a year (depending on the crop size, prices, exchange rate etc).
+The factory currently processes around 12-15,000 tonnes of nut-in-shell per annum, and turns over $80 million a year (depending on the crop size, prices, exchange rate etc).
 They employ 33 permanent staff, which increases to around 170 during processing season.

 New technologies